 COURSE SUBJECT PHIL NUMBER 300 TITLE Introdu ction to Philosoph TYPE OF CHANGES.
-P lease type 'X' for the app ropriate revi sion(s): Course $\square$ number Uni ts Prere quisite Title Des scription ivalent tement $\boxtimes$ WORDING/DESCRIPT indicate added or new allows, drag the endpo expand.
+P lease type 'X' for the app ropriate revi sion(s): Course number Uni its Prere equisite Title Des scription ivalent tement WORDING/DESCRIPT indicate added or new allows, drag the endpo expand.
 Please review specific course compo text using un oint of the tex the "Equivale nderline.
-If y t box to malency statem ou need to e ke it bigger, a ents" section nter mor as it will r a under Ir e text tha n the box natically Normally, students v vith credit for r PHIL 100 r nay not take this cour se for fur ther Students with credit further credit. for PHIL 100 or PHIL 10 0W may not take this course fo DΓ EFFECTIVE TERM AN Fall, Spring, Summer a textbox) Fall 2022 RATIONALE (must be included) PHIL 100W is our 10 introduction to philo both intended to ser students to take one sophy.
+If y t box to mak ency statem ou need to e ke it bigger, a ents" section nter mor as it will r n under Ir e text tha not autom n the box natically Normally, students v vith credit for r PHIL 100 n nay not take this cour se for fur ther Students with credit further credit. for PHIL 100 or PHIL 10 0W may not take this course fo DΓ EFFECTIVE TERM AN Fall, Spring, Summer a textbox) Fall 2022 RATIONALE (must be included) PHIL 100W is our 10 introduction to philo both intended to ser students to take one sophy.
 The lave as a first pl atter is more hilosophy co e advanced to ourse, and so han the fo it doesn ormer, bu t they are still

-SFU SENATE COMMITTEE ON UNDERGRADUATE STUDIES ---
+SFU SENATE COMMITTEE ON UNDERGRADUATE STUDIES